 Easter Egg Hunts

 Bring the family together in one of Sweetcombe’s family holiday cottages and enjoy a small-scale hunt inside your holiday home or garden.
-If you’re wanting to get out and about, the National Trust’s ‘Killerton’ host a daily trail inspired by nature around the gardens, a perfect family day out.
+If you’re wanting to get out and about and find an Easter Egg Hunt in Devon, there are various National Trust venues that host a daily trails, such as Killerton, Knightshayes and Castle Drogo -find out more on the National Trust website

-Many Devon attractions are hosting fun things to do on Easter, in addition to their regular exciting days out.
+Many Devon attractions are hosting fun things to do on Easter weekend, in addition to their regular exciting days out.

 Wildwood, Escott– Amazing Animals, magnificent Maze, outdoor Adventure Play, indoor Soft Play, terrific Traversing Walls, heart-stopping Drop-Slide, 40 Meter Zip Line, authentic Saxon Village, and much more.